Skip Navigation

 Things to do now

-The Nursing and Midwifery Council will give you detailed information about the professional codes and standards.
+The Nursing and Midwifery Council provides detailed information about the professional codes and standards.

 This MSci degree provides the opportunity for you to gain a comprehensive education in nursing and develop into a confident, autonomous, compassionate and research-aware practitioner, in the field of nursing.
 The programme includes an exploration of leadership and management in healthcare and will enable you to critically evaluate evidence to inform decision making and apply analytical and creative problem-solving approaches to complex situations.
 You will be fully equipped with the skills, knowledge and practical experience required to deliver excellent care as a nursing professional.